MariaLuisaBa/MariaLuisaBa.github.io/DEPLOYMENT.md

 ## Automatic Deployment

-Once set up, every time you push to the `main` branch, GitHub Actions will automatically:
-1. Build your project
-2. Deploy it to GitHub Pages
+**For User Page:** GitHub Pages will automatically serve from the main branch **For Project Page:** GitHub Actions will automatically build and deploy on push to main

 ## Manual Deployment